 Being a two-sided marketplace, we needed to recruit mechanics, but we also needed car owners who wanted to fix their car.
 Fortunately for us, there were thousands of people every day searching the internet for mechanics who could fix their car, so armed with a £100 AdWords voucher and a half decent looking site we were able to entice users to place a booking with us.
 Acquiring mechanics was a lot harder.
 With no track record or brand name to depend on, Mechanics were very sceptical, and it took a lot of persuasion to entice the mechanics onto the network in the early days.
 However, once we nailed our pitch we were flying and managed to get a lot more on the platform

 How long did it take?

 Being big believers in lean startup methodology we had our first bookings and mechanics on the platform within 2 weeks of starting ClickMechanic.
 We just rolled up our sleeves made a minimum viable product and got on with it.

-Were there any major roadblocks you had to overcome in that phase?
+Were there any major roadblocks you had to overcome?

 Plenty.
 We had to learn how to properly use and optimise AdWords.
 We had to persuade mechanics that we were legitimate partners for them to grow their business.
 On top of this our real-time quoting engine depended on using multiple data points to create real-time quotes.
 We, therefore, had to persuade our data partner who was used to dealing with big blue chip clients with tens of thousands of pounds of charge out rates that we were going to be the next big thing and they should give us their data for a fraction of the price.

 How did you manage to scale?